 CV World Cases: The planet continues on an

-)to continue the low trend of increased cases with increased recovery
+deaths (1.67% )to continue the low trend of increased cases with increased

-percentages and decreased death percentages with some plateaus, dips, and
+recovery percentages and decreased death percentages with some plateaus, dips,

-US Vaccinations: As of 03/01/22 553.1 million doses, 387,952 per day last week ( 75.6%) of population now vaccinated with at least one shot) and in California 61,415 per day (which means at least 81.7% of the population of California has received at least one shot) which many believe is necessary to develop herd immunity (other than Flip Flop Fauci who may believe that 90% is required).
-In California 71,568,918 total doses have been given (83.4% of doses received to exceed the U.S. average of 80.2%), California has not moved from 12th of the 50 states in terms of the percentage of doses administered as a percentage of doses delivered to the states and at 70.4%% of its population fully vaccinated compared to the U.S. average of 64.3% and has moved from 10th to 8th in terms of the percentage of the population fully vaccinated compared to other states (nothing like a recall election to get Newsom’s attention and performance).
+US Vaccinations: As of 02/18/22 549.5 million doses, 646,802 per day last week ( 75.4%) of population now vaccinated with at least one shot) and in California 94,293 per day (which means at least 81.4% of the population of California has received at least one shot) which many believe is necessary to develop herd immunity (other than Flip Flop Fauci who may believe that 90% is required).
+In California 70,952,253 total doses have been given (83.1% of doses received to exceed the U.S. average of 81.2%), California has moved from 14th to 14th tied with Nevada of the 50 states in terms of the percentage of doses administered as a percentage of doses delivered to the states and at 70.0%% of its population fully vaccinated compared to the U.S. average of 64.0% and has moved from to 11th tied with Washington 12th in terms of the percentage of the population fully vaccinated compared to other states (nothing like a recall election to get Newsom’s attention and performance).

-well to collect data to show that through February 28, 2022, gun violence
+collect data to show that through February 17, 2022, gun violence

 involving mostly persons of color shooting mostly persons of color in Chicago